 Balloon breast brachytherapy (BBB) is a technique for delivering radiation treatment in women with early stage breast cancer.
-It is given after lumpectomy, or surgical removal of a small breast cancer and is a short alternative to the more traditional method of using seven weeks of external beam radiation.
+It is given after lumpectomy, or surgical removal of a small breast neoplasm, and is a shorter alternative to the more traditional method of external beam radiation for seven weeks.

-Balloon breast brachytherapy is performed with the Mammosite® device, a single soft catheter with a balloon at the tip placed in the lumpectomy cavity either at the time of lumpectomy, or as an office procedure following surgery.
-The balloon is then inflated with saline solution up to a diameter of about 2 inches to accommodate the individual cavity, after which an 192Ir radiation source, connected to a computer-controlled high-dose rate remote afterloader, is inserted into the inflated balloon for several minutes to deliver the dose of radiation.
+Balloon breast brachytherapy is performed with the Mammosite® device, a single soft catheter with a balloon at the tip, placed in the lumpectomy cavity, either at the time of lumpectomy, or as an office procedure following surgery.
+The balloon is then inflated with saline solution up to a diameter of about 2 inches to accommodate the individual cavity, after which an 192Ir radiation source, connected to a computer-controlled high-dose rate remote afterloader, is inserted into the inflated balloon and left in situ for several minutes to deliver the radiation dose.

-The major advantages of balloon breast brachytherapy are a decrease in the duration of therapy (it shortens treatment to five days), a reduction of the amount of healthy tissue exposed to radiation and an excellent cosmetic outcome.
-The main factors limiting the use of the Balloon breast brachytherapy are inadequate skin distance and poor cavity conformance.
+The major advantages of balloon breast brachytherapy are a substantial decrease in the duration of therapy (five days compared to seven weeks for external beam radiation), a reduction of the amount of healthy tissue exposed to radiation, and an excellent cosmetic outcome.
+The main factors limiting the use of the balloon breast brachytherapy are inadequate skin distance and poor cavity conformance.

 - 1. Ravi A, Lee S, Karsif K et-al. MammoSite multilumen catheter: dosimetry considerations.
 J Cancer Res Ther.
 7 (1): 64-8. doi:10.4103/0973-1482.80469 - Pubmed citation